joelkmc/kmc-storybook-ui-components/README.md

 # Description

-Storybook is used to test / visualize custom UI components
+Storybook is used for documentation / testing custom UI components on top of antd and tailwindcss visit [this](https://joelkmc.github.io/kmc-storybook-ui-components/) to see existing components

 ## Installation